stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### BEN

-Yeah, perhaps when you, you know, when we get water in it, clouds will form.
+Yeah, perhaps when you... you know, when we get water in it, clouds will form.
 So--

-#### WORSHIPPER 2X7
+#### WORSHIPER

 Yes.
 I'm establishing my base early.